sdsu-its/book-vault/configure-vault.md

 ```
 Make note of both the role-id and the secret-id as both will be needed by the app to request an access token with the previously mentioned policy.

+## Provisioning Automation
+If you want to speed up this process, you can use a shell script, which can be found on [BitBucket](https://bitbucket.org/snippets/sdsu-its/yyrE5), which takes the app name and ACL Policy as command line arguments and prints out the role and secret ID.